-To maintain a switching frequency above the audible range, the FAN2365A clamps the switching frequency to a minimum value of 18 kHz.
+To maintain a switching frequency above the audible range, the FAN2310A clamps the switching frequency to a minimum value of 18 kHz.
 The LS MOSFET is turned on to discharge the output and trigger a new PWM cycle.
+The minimum frequency clamp is disabled during soft-start.